-- ensure that the complainant is fully updated at each stage of the procedure - liaise with staff members, CEO, Chair of Governors, Chair of Trust or the Clerk and to ensure the smooth running of the complaints procedure - be aware of issues regarding: - sharing third party information - additional support.
+- ensure that the complainant is fully updated at each stage of the procedure - liaise with staff members, CEO, Chair of LAB, Chair of Trust or the Clerk and to ensure the smooth running of the complaints procedure - be aware of issues regarding: - sharing third party information - o additional support.
 This may be needed by complainants when making a complaint including interpretation support or where the complainant is a child or young person - · keep records.

-Clerk to the Governing Body / Trust Board
+Clerk to the Local Academy Board / Trust Board